apiflask/apiflask/docs/migrating.md

 ### Import statements

-You only need to import `APIFlask`, `APIBlueprint`, and other utilities APIFlask provides from `apiflask` package.
-For others, you still import them from `flask` package:
+You only need to import `APIFlask`, `APIBlueprint`, and other utilities APIFlask provides from the `apiflask` package.
+For others, you still import them from the `flask` package:

 ```python
 from apiflask import APIFlask, APIBlueprint